pranshugaba/pranshugaba.github.io/content/articles/building-x-and-o-using-godot.md

 	cells = $Grid/GridCells.get_children():
 ```

+The resulting code is much cleaner.
-We have references to each `GridCell` node, but we still need a way to save information in each node.
+We have references to each `GridCell` node.
+Now, we need to save information in each node.
+We use a script!

 Attach a script to the `GridCell` scene.
+This creates a script with the name `GridCell.gd`.
 Delete everything except the first line `extends Area2D`.

 For each cell, we want to store if it is empty, or has an X or an O. Let's store this information in a variable named `value`.
 Continuing our notation with the player names, a cell with an "X" has `value` equal to `1` and a cell with an "O" has `value` `-1`.
 Cells can also be empty.
-Empty cells have `value` `0`.
+Let empty cells have `value` `0`.

-Let's declare `value` in `GridCell.gd`
+Declare the `value` variable in `GridCell.gd`:

 ```gdscript [GridCell.gd]
 extends Area2D